Ghostopheles/Datamine/README.md

 - `spell <spellID>` Same as above but for spells.
 Data for certain spells may not be visible in-game.
 - `questline <uiMapID> [<questID>]` Provides information about questlines on a given map ID, and optionally, the questline a quest belongs to.

+More commands are available in-game and can be viewed with the `/dm help` command.

 ### Roadmap

 These are things I want to add, subject to change, might get scrapped, yadda-yadda.
 Items marked with 🤠 are things I've already built, but still need to port over to this addon.